 Advancements in technology now allow companies to hire and manage employees from around the world and in different time zones.
-Companies are designing specific programs and policies to enhance employee inclusion, promotion, and retention of employees who are from different backgrounds and cultures.
+Companies are designing specific programs and policies to enhance employee inclusion and promotion, and retention of employees who are from different backgrounds and cultures.
 The programs and policies are designed to create a welcoming environment for groups that lacked access to employment and more lucrative jobs in the past.

 The concept of diversity started in North America in the mid-1980s, spreading to other parts of the world afterward.
-The then United States President, Ronald Reagan, originally vowed to dismantle the equality and affirmative action laws that were viewed as legal constraints.
+Then United States President, Ronald Reagan, originally vowed to dismantle the equality and affirmative action laws that were viewed as legal constraints.
 Equality and affirmative action employees presented the argument that diversity management should be seen as a competitive advantage to US companies rather than as legal constraints.

 The following are the two types of diversity management:

 Intranational diversity management refers to managing a workforce that comprises citizens or immigrants in a single national context.
-The diversity programs focus on providing employment opportunities to minority groups or recent immigrants.
+Diversity programs focus on providing employment opportunities to minority groups or recent immigrants.

 An example is a US-based company with branches in Canada, Korea, and China.
-The company will establish diversity programs and policies that apply in its US headquarters as well as in its overseas offices.
+The company will establish diversity programs and policies that apply in its US headquarters, as well as in its overseas offices.

 Unlike legislation that is implemented through sanctions, diversity management is a voluntary organizational action.
 It is self-initiated by organizations with a workforce from different ethnicities, religions, nationalities, and demographics.
 There is no legislation to coerce or government incentives to encourage organizations to implement diversity management programs and policies.

 Unlike in the past when diversity management was viewed as a legal constraint, companies use the diversity strategy to tap into the potential of all employees and give the company a competitive advantage in its industry.
-It allows each employee, regardless of his/her color, religion, ethnicity, or origin to bring their talents and skills to the organization.
+It allows each employee, regardless of his/her race, religion, ethnicity, or origin to bring their talents and skills to the organization.
 A diverse workforce enables the organization to better serve clients from all over the world since diverse employees can understand their needs better.

 While legislation and affirmative action target a specific group, diversity management uses a broad definition since the metrics for diversity are unlimited.
-The broad definition makes diversity programs more inclusive and having less potential for rejection by the members of the majority group or privileged sections of the society.
+The broad definition makes diversity programs more inclusive and has less potential for rejection by the members of the majority group or privileged sections of the society.

 Organizations can implement these best practices to maintain a competitive business advantage and also capitalize on the potential of its diverse workforce.
 The following are the best practices that an organization can implement:

 Companies should look beyond the traditional new-hire sources and explore other talent pools, such as veterans exiting the military, minority groups, and talents from other regions or countries.
 Hiring individuals with diverse skills and knowledge can help companies to deliver better quality services to a global client base.

-Organizations should organize resource groups where employees from similar backgrounds can connect and communicate their concerns in a safe environment.
+Organizations should create resource groups where employees from similar backgrounds can connect and communicate their concerns in a safe environment.
 People from minority groups often feel isolated from organizations and may, therefore, increase employee turnover.

 An organization that practices workforce diversity should not shy away from letting the world know that the organization embraces diversity and works with people from all backgrounds.
-The organization can start by encouraging and supporting its staff who volunteer in different causes such as a disability walk or HIV/AIDs awareness forum.
+The organization can start by encouraging and supporting its staff who volunteer in different causes such as a disability walk or an HIV/AIDs awareness forum.